← Drone Database

 Active adversary tactics — not passive limitations

-• Low-altitude flight under tree line defeats radar
+• Low-altitude terrain-following flight under tree line evades radar

 Sources & Further Reading